berik-99/GitStatusOverlay/README.md

 - 📦 **Installer**: Develop an installer to automate the distribution and installation process.

+## 🛠 Troubleshooting

+If the icons are not displayed correctly, follow these steps:

+1. Check the registry key:
+   `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\ShellIconOverlayIdentifiers`

+2. Verify the presence of keys related to `GitStatusOverlay`.
+If they are present, check how many keys are listed.
+Windows has a limitation of 15 overlay icons.

+3. If there are more than 15 keys, you will need to remove some to allow for proper functionality.

 ## 🙏 Acknowledgments

 This project was made possible by the following libraries: